-Need tips on getting your toddler to sleep in their own bed?
+Need tips on getting toddler to sleep in own bed?
 Check out these 6 tips to get your child to sleep—and stay—in his own bed the whole night.
 This article contains affiliate links.
 Thank you for your support!

 After months of sleep deprivation, Nick’s daughter proved she could sleep a solid 11 to 12 hours straight.
 But just when he thought she’d sleep through the night from now until forever, he faced a new problem: His daughter began to refuse sleeping in her room.